THE HARD TO REGULATE CAT

 Diabetic animals are at special risk for developing bladder infections since they have so much sugar in their urine.
 Stress of any kind will contribute to high blood sugar and infection would lead to stress.
 A urine culture should be done to rule out bladder infection plus the teeth and skin should be inspected for infection in these areas.
 If infection per se is not found, the patient should be screened for other chronic illnesses that might constitute a stress.
 A basic blood panel would be a logical starting point.

-If infection, or other stress is allowed to go unchecked, ketoacidosis, an especially life-threatening complication of diabetes mellitus can develop.
+If infection, or other stress is allowed to go unchecked, ketoacidosis, an especially life-threatening complication of diabetes mellitus can develop so regular screening is a good idea even if the cat is regulated.

 HYPERADRENOCORTICISM (“CUSHING’S DISEASE”)

 This condition is relatively common in the dog but less so in the cat.
-In short, this condition involves an excess in “cortisone”-type hormones either from over-production within the body or over-treatment with medication.
-Cortisone (more accurately referred to as “cortisol”) is secreted naturally in response to a fight or flight situation and prepares the body for exercise by mobilizing sugar stores.
-If sugar is mobilized into the blood stream in the absence of a fight or flight situation, diabetes mellitus can result.
+In short, this condition involves an excess in “cortisone”-type hormones either from over-production within the body by way of a hormone secreting tumor or over-treatment with a corticosteroid medication as described above.
+Cortisone (more accurately referred to as "cortisol"), raises blood sugar in preparation for a fight or flight situation.
+If excessive cortisol is present in a diabetic cat, the cortisol effects may be overwhelming the insulin and creating insulin resistance.
 If the excess cortisone situation is resolved, it is possible that the diabetes will also resolve.

 About 10% of dogs with Cushing’s disease are also diabetic.
 About 80% of cats with Cushing’s disease are also diabetic.
 Testing for Cushing’s disease cannot proceed until some degree of diabetic control has been achieved and the patient is not ketoacidotic.